CodeWithEmil/Soundify/README.md

-# Getting Started with Create React App

-Get a better Sense of Life
+# Soundify -- Get a better sense of life.

+Hey devs!
+This project is named Soundify.
+Its purpose is to make you feel relaxed and comfortable by using a series of pre-recorded sounds.

+#Features